-Roma Das knew from a young age that she wanted a career that involved problem solving.
-Now aged 54, she’s more than 30 years’ experience in programming and software development, with jobs in industries such as aerospace, telecoms, housing and, most recently, for ITV.
+Roma Das knew from a young age that she wanted a career that involved problem-solving.
+Now aged 54, she’s more than 30 years of experience in programming and software development, with jobs in industries such as aerospace, telecoms, housing and, most recently, for ITV.